internetarchive/dweb-mirror/USING.md

 TODO - There is a Settings button on the page that ....

-TODO - There are buttons for controlling crawling ....
+[issue#132]((https://github.com/internetarchive/dweb-mirror/issues/132) - There should be buttons for controlling crawling ....

 ## Details page - viewing a single item